jpretired/jp-main-menu-manual/README.md

 1. Download the [latest release](https://github.com/jpretired/jp-main-menu-manual/releases/latest).
 2. Unzip the package into your `webtrees/modules_v4` directory of your web server.
-3. Rename the folder to `jp-,ain-menu-manual`.
+3. Rename the folder to `jp-main-menu-manual`.
 It's safe to overwrite the respective directory if it already exists.
 4. Login to **webtrees** as administrator, go to <span class="pointer">Control Panel/Modules/Genealogy/Menus</span>, and find the module.
 It will be called "Main menu manual".
 Check if it has a tick for "Enabled".
 5. Finally, click SAVE, to complete the configuration.